|Cyber Troopers Virtual-On|

 Cyber Troopers Virtual-On is a versus fighting game featuring robots known as "Virtuaroids" who are armed with a variety of weapons.
 The game is played from a third-person perspective with players traversing across a three-dimensional field, attacking each other primarily with projectile weapons.
 Like other fighting games, the object of the game is to destroy all of your opponents in succession.

-Cyber Troopers Virtual-On was designed to accommodate a "twin-stick" control scheme, similar in part to older arcade games such as Robotron 2084 and Smash TV.
+Cyber Troopers Virtual-On was designed to accommodate a digital "twin-stick" control scheme, similar in part to older arcade games such as Robotron 2084 and Smash TV, but with two buttons on each stick.
+Moving the sticks cause the player's Virtuaroid to move, while the buttons fire.
+Virtual-On supports up to 32 projectiles from each player on-screen at once, meaning a maxiumum of 64.

 |The Temjin was the first prototype to be developed by the DN Group.
 This machine was made for stability and performance.
 An all-around fighting machine, what the Temjin might lack in advanced technologies, it makes up for with its reliability.|